 Note: If a candidate hasn’t researched your website, you need to ask yourself whether you want to employ someone who didn’t take the time to understand the company.

-Six aspects to consider:
+Six aspects to consider before recruitment takes place:

 Note: you will need to allow time in the process to sift and review all the applicants’ CVs!

 - If you are using an agency, manage them carefully – they can be very effective for sourcing and screening candidates but will only be as good as the specification you give them.